 Brush Twice A Day: The ADA recommends brushing 2 minutes 2 times per day and flossing one time per day.
 It is especially important that parents supervise their children until they are of an age where they can do it properly and consistently.
-Toddlers especially, may resist the morning and evening dental hygiene routines, but don’t let that detour you.
-Thankfully, there videos, games, songs and now APPS to help make brushing time more fun.
+Toddlers especially, may resist the morning and evening dental hygiene routines, but don’t let that deter you.
+Thankfully, there are videos, games, songs and now Apps to help make brushing time more fun.

-Floss Once A Day: According to the AAPD, only 7% of children floss daily.
+Floss Once A Day: According to the American Academy of Pediatric Dentistry, only 7% of children floss daily.
 This is in spite of the fact that flossing is one of the primary means of fighting tooth decay.
 Most cavities begin between the teeth, where a toothbrush simply cannot go.
 Flossing once a day, preferably before bed is key in fighting decay.

 Avoid Sugar: Sugar feeds bacteria in your mouth and turns into acid that, when allowed to sit on the teeth for long periods, eats away at the surface of the teeth.
 This makes them more susceptible to cavities.
-Avoiding sweets and sugary drinks is one way to combat decay, but if you do allow a sweet treat, make sure to consume it in one sitting and not slowly throughout the day.
-If you are unable to brush right away, drinking water and even chewing sugar free gum with Xylitol will help wash away the acid from the teeth.
+Avoiding sweets and sugary drinks is one way to combat decay, but if you do allow a sweet treat, make sure your child consumes it in one sitting and not slowly throughout the day.
+If he/she is not able to brush right away, drinking water and even chewing sugar free gum with Xylitol will help wash away the acid from the teeth.

 Eat Healthy Foods: Healthy foods are not just good for your body but also your teeth.
 Besides avoiding sweets, starchy foods are also ones to stay away from because those foods tend to stick to the teeth and turn into acid that decays the teeth.
 Dairy foods like cheese and yogurt contain calcium that helps keep your teeth strong.
 Crunchy fruits and veggies like apples, carrots and celery are great healthier snacks.
 They are not only nutritious but also help wash away food that is stuck on the teeth.